Madison County, Florida: Railroads

 Madison County has at least two railroad lines.
 The primary one is a CSX line formerly owned by the Seaboard Air Line Railroad; it served Amtrak's Sunset Limited until it was truncated to New Orleans in 2005 by Hurricane Katrina.
 The station was Madison County's only active passenger railroad station until that point.
 The other line is owned by the Georgia and Florida Railway, and runs in close proximity to US 221 throughout Madison County.

 Education

 Madison County Schools operates public schools.
 Madison County High School is one of the two high schools in Madison, the other is a charter high school, James Madison Preparatory High School.

+There are two high performing charter schools in Madison County and are as follows: